Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/08-User-Environment-Management/III. Drive-Mappings-Settings.md

 - Provide consistent, mapped access to shared folders across all domain-joined devices.
 - Simplify navigation to shared files and improve team collaboration.
-- Use **item-level targeting** to ensure only specific users/groups get access.
+- Use **item-level targeting** to ensure only the IT Security group gets access.

 This configuration eliminated the need for manual drive mapping and allowed better control over resource access.